 The grant opportunity opens.

-We (the ARC on behalf of ONI and Defence - NSSTC) publish the grant guidelines on GrantConnect.
+We (the ARC on behalf of ONI and NSSTC, the Australian National Intelligence Community and the Australian National Security Community publish the grant guidelines on GrantConnect.

-You (the Administering Organisation) complete and submit an application.
+You (the Administering Organisation) complete and submit an Expression of Interest (EOI) application.